braymaekers/ngdw-etl/ETL_TO_DO.md

 * Vanessa mentioned this data should be available beginning of next week (07/05/2018)

 # Git Branching Strategy
+* Needs to be further discussed and fine-tuned

 # ETL Framework Development TO-DOs
+## Switching pdi_control and pdi_logging to Oracle

 ## jb_start_actions_service
 * For service jobs there might be other start checks, but we don't know those yet
 * Where do we set max_runtime of a job? in job.properties or job_control table or seperate table?
 If in job_control this means we need to have a job record in this table before we can run the job (init record) --> job.properties used at this point (V_MAX_RUNTIME)